ChristophGmeiner/sbmd/readme.md

 #### airflow/dags/sbmd01_web_dat_gathering.py
 The mentioned above dag.

+#### zz_check_01_logs.py
+See Quality checks part on that.
+This python script is carried out in the errorlogging task.

 ## Data transferring
 This process is about aggregating and transforming the json data from the step before and transfer it into Postgres tables (running on a AWS RDS service).